oge-n-sudo/oge-n-sudo/README.md

 Here are some of my ongoing research and learning projects:

 - 🔎 **[GRC Lab](https://github.com/oge-n-sudo/grc-lab)**
   Reproducible labs, articles, and replication packs for Cybersecurity and GRC.
+  - Secure Service Delivery & Implementation Framework with ISO 27001 and ITIL 4
+  - Third-Party Risk Management (TPRM) Framework with ISO 27001 and ITIL 4
   - PCI DSS 4.0 in Microsoft 365 & Azure
   - Wazuh vs Microsoft Sentinel detection study
-  - NIST CSF 2.0 “Govern” implementation

 - 🛠️ **Metasploitable2 Hardening Project**
   Step-by-step guide to securing an intentionally vulnerable system.